 Adaptive

-I was born in Pittsburgh, PA at Magee Women's Hospital and at birth it was discovered that I was born with a congenital birth defect called CETV or more commonly known as clubfoot.
+I was born in Pittsburgh, PA at Magee Women's Hospital and at birth it was discovered that I was born with a congenital birth defects, most notably CETV or more commonly known as clubfoot.
 My situation is particularly severe, impacting both lower limbs, and medical doctors said I wouldn't walk as an adult.
-I’ve had extensive treatments throughout childhood including casting and Post-Medial Release surgeries on both lower limbs.
+I’ve had extensive treatments throughout childhood including casting and post-medial release surgery on both lower limbs.
 This disability impacts my entire lower limbs.
+I also needed major reconstructive surgery on my jaws and I require a lifetime of treatments for other limb issues.

 With pride, I continue to push forward despite my challenges and invest time and energy into advocating for and empowering not only the disability community but any human that is suffering.